raspberrypi/documentation/troubleshooting/notworking.md

 ## Blinky blinky lights

 The first thing to look at is the little LED lights on your Pi.
-Watch what happens after you plug the power into the Pi - does one of the lights flash in an irregular way, or is there a pattern?
+Watch what happens after you plug the power into the Pi - do you see a light come on?
+Does one of the lights flash in an irregular way, or is there a pattern?

+### Nothing lights up at all on my Pi

+Your Pi is not getting enough power, or it's just broken.
+All Raspberry Pis are tested before they leave the factory, but it is possible that it got broken somehow before you plugged it in.

 ### I see irregular blinks